We normally don’t play with fire (for obvious reasons).

 At the same time, the results are so hard to understand, with, sadly, much misleading information on the internet.

-This is a relatively easy experience.
+This is an easy rising water experiment.
 While your child may not understand completely the real science behind this experiment, it is still an awesome science activity to do to spark their interest in STEM!

 - deep dish or container